 - a.
-The QP or PE shall be responsible for ascertaining and setting the alert and stop work levels of ground movements, vibration levels or other changes to ensure the structural integrity and proper functioning of all sewers and DTSS structures.
-He shall provide comprehensive basis for the proposed levels. - b.
-The instrumentation and monitoring proposal shall include the preparation of action plans in the event that displacements or vibration levels exceed the alert levels. - c.
+The QP or PE shall be responsible for ascertaining and setting the alert and work suspension levels of ground movements, vibration levels or other changes to ensure the structural integrity and proper functioning of all sewers and DTSS structures and shall provide comprehensive basis for the proposed levels. - b.
+The instrumentation and monitoring proposal shall include the preparation of action plans in the event that displacements or vibration levels exceed the alert levels or work suspension level. - c.
 Instrumentation monitoring regime may consist of inclinometers, ground settlement markers, vibration meters, piezometers, strain gauges, rod extensometers, etc. - d.
 A water level sensor may be required in the nearest manhole upstream of the affected sewer.
-The level sensor shall be provided with a data logger and an auto alarm system with pre-set alarm trigger levels.
-When triggered, the system shall notify the designated PUB staff via SMS immediately of high-water level in the sewer.
+The level sensor shall be provided with a data logger and an auto alarm system with preset alarm trigger levels.
+When triggered, the system shall notify the designated PUB staff via SMS immediately of highwater level in the sewer. - e.

-- e.
 All deformation monitoring instrumentation shall be designed to allow for any ground settlements. - f.
 The monitoring shall commence for a period of time before the actual activities to record the ambient readings at the site to differentiate them from those caused by the proposed activities. - g.
-The submissions of the instrumentation monitoring reports to PUB are only for PUB's record.
-The QP or PE shall be fully responsible for the analysis and interpretation of all the readings and measurements. - h.
+Readings shall be uploaded into PUB's monitoring system within the next working day after the readings are collected as per the approved Instrumentation monitoring plan. - h.
 The QP or PE shall certify that construction works have not resulted in displacements or vibration levels that have or will cause damage to any sewers or DTSS structures. - i.
-If there are abnormal readings, the PE shall analyse the readings and take immediate remedial action and inform PUB immediately. - j.
-Readings shall be properly kept at site and made available for inspection by PUB upon request.
-Such readings shall also be submitted to PUB at a frequency to be specified.
+If there are abnormal readings, the PE shall analyse the readings and take immediate remedial action and inform PUB immediately.

+j.
+QP/Contractor shall also properly keep the readings at site and made available for inspection by PUB upon request.